IBM/secured-microservices-writing-to-a-consolidated-database/README.md

 Clone or download this repo, and change into its directory.

-You'l need an IBM Cloud IAM API key, so create one:
+You'll need an IBM Cloud IAM API key, so create one:

 ```bash
 ibmcloud login